 - In the Bond Interface Settings section, click Create Bond Interface.

-- In the Members section, Select the members of the bond interface depending on the appliance type.
+- In the Members section, Select the members of the bond interface depending on the sensor type.
 Do not include the current management interface, typically interface 1 or interface 3, in the bond interface.

 - From the Take Settings From drop-down list, select one of the members of the new bond interface.